vrugtehagel/yozo/README.md

 Below this, there's a more detailed breakdown of the site and what's needed.

- - Lock in modules by writing tests (in their respective page in /docs/)
  - Add sourcemaps
  - More byteshaving
  - Create /docs/ pages
+ - Lock in modules by writing tests (in their respective page in /docs/)
  - Create tour
      - Define steps and sections
      - Build testing kit
      - Building full testing sandbox
      - Write all of the content
  - Create the homepage
- - You can select the zero-width space when copy-pasting code examples
- - Hovering the part above the header in the version dropdowns doesn't work
  - Fix docs-outline component header detection
+ - Fix semicolon setting for CSS-in-JS template strings
+ - Add JSX highlighting for StencilJS example
+ - Test the compare examples on homepage
+ - Maybe add CORS header to lib-latest
  - Check browsers
      - play doesn't work (Safari can't top-level await some stuff)
  - NPM package?